themanyone/itcc/README.txt

  x is 1
  x is 0

-Interactive TCC works about like Interactive GCC (igcc), which is also included in this package.
+Interactive TCC works about like the original Interactive GCC (igcc), which is also included in this package.
 If you can convert C++ to C, you might even be able to struggle through some of following examples using itcc.

 Interactive GCC
 ===============